Skip to content

 What it does:

-1. Builds the s (signals) namespace from three sources:
+1. Builds the s (signals) namespace from two sources:

 2. Workflow-level signals from RunContext.workflow_signals

-5. Builds the o / output namespace.
+8. Builds the o (outputs) namespace.
 At the output stage, the full validator output payload is used.
-At the input stage, declared output signals are resolved from the payload.
+At the input stage, o.* is empty (or null-defaulted) — the container hasn't run.

-6. Builds the steps namespace from RunContext.downstream_signals or the run summary.
+9. Builds the steps namespace from RunContext.downstream_signals or the run summary, including both input and output sub-dicts per completed step.

-8. Assembles the final context with all six keys (p, payload, s, signal, o, output, steps).
+10. Assembles the final context with all namespace keys: p, payload, s, signal, i, input, o, output, steps.
 All roots are always present (even if empty) so CEL expressions can reference them without undefined-variable errors.

 Output signal elevation pipeline